Have a candid conversation with several successful leaders and you will find that every career success story is unique and different.

 While there isn’t a magic formula for how you advance up the corporate ladder, there are tried and true strategies that stand out, time and time again.

-As you reposition yourself for executive career success in 2017, here are 8, quick tips to add to your toolbox.
+As you reposition yourself for executive career success, here are eight, quick tips to add to your toolbox.

 1. Reassess your executive career to date